ydahal1/ydahal1/ReadMe.md

-How come the stadium got hot after the game?
-Because all of the fans left.
+I went on a date last night with a girl from the zoo.
+It was great.
+She’s a keeper.

 [
-Fri Apr 24 00:50:23 UTC 2026
+Sat Apr 25 00:45:44 UTC 2026
  ]